TheKompot/Eigenfaces/README.md

 \end{bmatrix}
  ```
  with the shape of $m$ x $k$.
 Now everytime we want to transform pictures we only need the mean vector $\mu$ and the eigenmatrix $U$ to get the transformed matrix of $\Omega_{new}$ with only $k$ dimensions.

+## Clustering and Classfication
+talk about:
+*   in which process of clustering and classfication do we use PCA
+* what supervised and unsupervised algorithms did we try
+* compare their stats